pineman/pineman.github.io/posts/2024-05-25_just-use-curl.md

-Then I looked at [async-http](https://github.com/socketry/async-http), which was exciting - if everything is nonblocking, cancelling on a timer is a non-issue (or even just raising an exception like `Task.with_timeout` does).
+Then I looked at [async-http](https://github.com/socketry/async-http), which was exciting - if everything is nonblocking, cancelling on a timer is a non-issue (or even just raising an error like `Task.with_timeout` does).
 But I had lots of trouble trying to port all the behavior I was used to in HTTP.rb, with redirections, ssl options, headers, all that.
 The API wasn't as ergonomic as I'd hoped [^3].
 I tried using it with the [Faraday adapter](), but I found out that I coulnd't use Faraday for entirely different, project-specific, reasons.

 Next I checked out [httpx](https://github.com/HoneyryderChuck/httpx) on a recommendation.
 It uses `IO.select` and even ships with its own